Homebrew/homebrew-cask/doc/cask_language_reference/token_reference.md

 * Remove from the end: “Launcher”, “Quick Launcher”.

+* Remove from the end: strings such as “Desktop”, “for Desktop”.

 * Remove from the end: strings such as “Mac”, “for Mac”, “for OS X”, “macOS”, “for macOS”.
 These terms are generally added to ported software such as “MAME OS X.app”.
 Exception: when the software is not a port, and “Mac” is an inseparable part of the name, without which the name would be inherently nonsensical, as in [PlayOnMac.app](../../Casks/playonmac.rb).

 * Remove from the end: hardware designations such as “for x86”, “32-bit”, “ppc”.